ldav1s/vss2svn/README.md

  file can be safely removed if you don't want VSS shares anymore.

 I'd recommend performing a `git gc` of the repository.
-If you don't want the VSS shares, I'd also recommend a `git clone` of the repository to make sure all the hard links are broken.
+If you don't want the VSS shares, I'd also recommend a `git clone --no-hardlinks` of the repository to make sure all the hard links are broken.

 ## How it works